Zain-ul-Abdin45/literate-octo-system/WarehousingWisdom.md

 These considerations are fundamental to creating a robust data warehouse architecture that can support an organization's data needs effectively.

-There are different Methodologies to Develop Datawarehouse and Architecture-tiers we'll discuss Architecture Tiers then we will move to Datawarehouse Methodologies
+There are different Methodologies to Develop Datawarehouse and architecture tiers We'll discuss Architecture Tiers then we will move to Datawarehouse Methodologies
 ## Data warehouse Architecture-tiers
 ## Single-tier architecture
 In most cases, a data warehouse is a relational database with modules to allow multidimensional data or one that can separate some domain-specific information for easier access.
 In its most primitive form, warehousing can have just one-tier architecture.